 Vacant apartments or homes are a major fact of life in Pine Island.
-The current real estate vacancy rate here is 24.6%.
-This is higher than the rate of vacancies in 90.5% of all U.S. neighborhoods.
-This can sometimes be the case in neighborhoods dominated by seasonal homes (such as vacation areas), and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
-But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
-If you live here, you may find that a number of buildings in your neighborhood are actually empty.Notable & Unique Neighborhood Characteristics
+The current real estate vacancy rate here is 44.6%.
+This is higher than the rate of vacancies in 98.0% of all U.S. neighborhoods.
+A relatively large percentage of housing here is seasonally occupied (31.1%).
+This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
+If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
-This particular neighborhood in Myrtle Beach, the Pine Island neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.Notable & Unique: Diversity
+This particular neighborhood in Myrtle Beach, the Pine Island neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

 Pine Island is also pretty special linguistically.
-Significantly, 7.0% of its residents five years old and above primarily speak Mon-Khmer, which is the dominant language of Cambodia, at home.
-While this may seem like a small percentage, it is higher than 99.9% of the neighborhoods in America.Notable & Unique: Modes of Transportation
+Significantly, 2.5% of its residents five years old and above primarily speak Portuguese at home.
+While this may seem like a small percentage, it is higher than 98.2% of the neighborhoods in America.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.